CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/intermediate/ex12/MapImp.md

 - Not an ordered collection.
 Does not return keys and values in the same order they have been inserted.

-**When do we use Map<>HashMap** \
-Maps are used for when you want to associate a key with a value and Lists are an ordered collection.

 ## **Above & Beyond**